The Ultimate Bahamas Ferry Guide 2026

 Jennifer's Favorite: 9/10

-• Duration: 3 hours (with stop)
+• Duration: ~2 hours (with stop in Spanish Wells)

 • Best for: Pink sand beach lovers

-• Warning: 8 AM departure is ROUGH
+• Warning: 8 AM departure is rough β€” but the pink sand is worth it

 Pro tip: Start with Bimini.
 It's the easiest, most frequent, and most family-friendly route.
 Once you're comfortable, branch out!